Rapteon/full-stack-open/part2/phonebook/README.md

-# Exercise 2.19
+# Exercise 2.20

-Updated app to show notifications when updating/deleting/adding contact.
+Error notifications are now shown when trying to modify a non-existent contact
+with correct CSS styles applied.